 In May 2014, the Bank received a CID from the CFPB as part of the CFPB Investigation.
 Two state attorneys general also provided the Bank identical CIDs and other state attorneys general have become involved in the Multi-State Investigation.
 To the extent requested, the Bank has been cooperating fully with the CFPB and the attorneys general conducting the Multi-State Investigation.
 Given the timeframe covered by the CIDs, the CFPB Investigation and the Multi-State Investigation, and the focus on practices and procedures previously conducted by Navient and its servicing subsidiaries prior to the Spin-Off, Navient is leading the response to these investigations.
-Consequently, we have no basis from which to estimate either the duration or outcome of these investigations.
-Additional lawsuits may arise from the Multi-State Investigation which may or may not name the Company, the Bank or any of their current subsidiaries as parties to these suits.
-As with the Illinois lawsuit described above, the Bank is not responsible for any of the alleged conduct in the Multi-State Investigation or any claims that may arise from related lawsuits.
-As contemplated by the Separation and Distribution Agreement relating to, and the structure of, the Spin-Off, Navient is legally responsible for, has assumed, and has accepted responsibility to indemnify the Company against, all costs, expenses, losses and remediation that may arise from these matters.
+Consequently, we have no basis from which to estimate either the duration or ultimate outcome of these investigations.